Krystal Jung

-Early life
+Early life and education

 Jung was born as Chrystal Soo Jung in San Francisco, California, where her family settled from South Korea in the 1980s.
+She holds dual citizenship in the United States and South Korea.

 During a family trip to South Korea in early 2000, at the age of five, Jung and her sister Jessica Jung were spotted by SM Entertainment, which earned her a cameo appearance in Shinhwa's "Wedding March" music video.
 SM offered Jung and her sister singing and dancing lessons in order to professionally train them for a music career.
 However, the offer was turned down by her parents, who reasoned that she was too young, so they only allowed her sister to join the company at first.
 Her sister later debuted as a member of the girl group Girls' Generation.
 They have since appeared together in many events.

+After moving to South Korea, Jung attended Korea Kent Foreign School, then graduated from Hanlim Multi Art School on February 7, 2013, where she was honored with an achievement award.
+She also attended Sungkyunkwan University, where she majored in Theater.